-To learn more about the Dementia-Friendly Communities work happening across the country, check this page often for updates and visit the following Alzheimer Society provincial webpages:
+To learn more about the Dementia-Friendly Communities work happening across the country, check this page often for updates.

 What is Dementia-Friendly Canada?

 The Dementia-Friendly Canada project is a partnership between the Alzheimer Societies of Canada, British Columbia, Saskatchewan, Manitoba and Ontario and is intended to foster the creation of dementia-friendly communities across the country.

 A dementia-friendly community is a place where people living with dementia, their families and care partners feel included and supported.
 While creating dementia-friendly communities, individuals and organizations should focus on both the physical and social environments to ensure they are fully accessible.